Advancing Pediatric Sepsis Knowledge

 Bundle of Care Improves Outcomes: IPSO's modified, evidence-based bundle of care, including utilization of recognition processes and timely administration of fluids and antibiotics, is associated with significantly lower sepsis-attributable mortality.

-Evaluating Pediatric Sepsis Definitions: A description of IPSO definitions' effectiveness and feasibility for large-scale data abstraction, identifying patients treated for sepsis, as well as practical utility for use in quality improvement.
-The definitions also indicated strengths in content validity, convergent construct validity, and criterion validity; weakness in reliability.
+Evaluating Pediatric Sepsis Definitions: IPSO's sepsis definitions are effective and feasible for large-scale data abstraction, identifying patients treated for sepsis, and practical use in quality improvement.

 Metric Development: A comprehensive data dictionary was developed for the largest pediatric sepsis QI collaborative, optimizing automation and ensuring sustainable reporting.
 These approaches can be used in other large-scale sepsis QI projects where researchers leverage EHR data abstraction.